tschatzmann/LiriBot/README.md

 It will run the ‘spotify-this-song’ comand for "I Want it That Way," as follows the text in random.txt.
 The file random.txt may be updated to run different commands/search value combinations.

-## Getting Started
+## Getting Started:
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-Prerequisites
+## Prerequisites:
 You will need to have npm installed on your system.
-Type npm -v to verify your system has npm.
+ - Type npm -v to verify your system has npm.
-If you don’t have npm then download it from https://www.npmjs.com/get-npm.
+ - If you don’t have npm then download it from https://www.npmjs.com/get-npm.
-You get a  spotify API key and secret from https://www.npmjs.com/package/node-spotify-api
+ - You get a  spotify API key and secret from https://www.npmjs.com/package/node-spotify-api